Cartier Crash: The surreal ‘dripping’ watch that became a celebrity favorite

 “From a geometric perspective, it was just so different than everything else out there.”

-The turning level, he mentioned, got here in 2018 when Kanye West was seen carrying one on David Letterman’s Netflix particular.
+The turning level, he mentioned, got here in 2018 when Kanye West was seen sporting one on David Letterman’s Netflix particular.
 “I’ll give credit where credit’s due,” Clymer mentioned.
 “I think it was Kanye West wearing a crash that really put it back on the map.”

 Tyler the Creator wore a Cartier Crash in his

 Subsequent celebrity endorsements have helped ship costs skywards.
-Tyler the Creator, for instance, sported a Crash in his 2021 “Lumberjack” video, earlier than being noticed carrying one at a Cartier watch public sale in Monaco later that 12 months.
+Tyler the Creator, for instance, sported a Crash in his 2021 “Lumberjack” video, earlier than being noticed sporting one at a Cartier watch public sale in Monaco later that 12 months.
 “Schitt’s Creek” star Dan Levy in the meantime wore one to the Met Gala.

 Heap welcomed the event as an antidote to the “big, ostentatious diamond-set pieces” usually seen on celebrity wrists.
 “It’s almost like a dress watch style, with a leather strap and a small-sized case,” he added.
 “I think that’s very cool.”